kenzylouis/flask-visitor-counter/README.md

 ## Create a record into the DB

-To right our 1st record in the DB:
+To write our 1st record in the DB:
 ```counter = Counter(count=1)```

 but this value is not in the DB yet.
 SQLAlchemy has this concept of a session